 HistoryThis section has been translated automatically.

-The marshmallow, also called medicinal marshmallow or mucilage root, belongs to the mallow family (Malvaceae).
+Marshmallow, also called medicinal marshmallow or mucilage, belongs to the mallow family (Malvaceae).
 The plant was originally native to the steppe zones of southern Russia and Kazakhstan.
 The marshmallow is cultivated in Southern and Central Europe.

-True marshmallow can reach a height of up to 1.5 metres and has a roughly strong body.
-The upright stem is tubular on the inside and has felty hairs on the outside, just like the leaves.
-The leaves are greyish-green and shiny, the flowers are pink with purple anthers.
-The lower leaves are triangular-heart-shaped and lobed, the upper ones look ovoid and lobed.
-The marshmallow flowers between July and September and is mainly found in south-east Europe and western Asia.
+Marshmallow reaches a height of up to 1.5 metres and has a sturdy stem.
+The upright stem is tubular on the inside and has a felt-like pubescence on the outside, as do the leaves.
+The leaves have a grey-green, glossy colouring, the flowers are pink with purple anthers.
+The lower leaves are triangular-heart-shaped and lobed, the upper ones look ovate and lobed.
+Marshmallow flowers between the months of July and September and is most common in southeastern Europe and western Asia.

 General informationThis section has been translated automatically.

 Althaea officinalis is the parent plant of Althaeae radix, the official marshmallow root (DAB9), which is used as a mucilage drug in catarrhal diseases of the respiratory and gastrointestinal tract.

 Commercial products: Bronchial Tea® 400, Bronchostad®, Dr. Klinger's cough and bronchial tea®, Gerner Antibronchiticum N®